-A limited-edition reissue of the rare and distinctive-sounding ARP Odyssey by KORG in cooperation its original designer, David Friend
+A limited-edition, full-size reissue of the rare and distinctive-sounding ARP Odyssey by KORG in cooperation its original designer, David Friend

 The Rev 1 version is white and black with multi-colored switches